 In the Tame River Educational Trust [TRET] our family of community-based schools share the same 4 educational purposes, promoted and supported by each school and our sponsor.
 Please see the top of this page for details.

 We will keep you posted.
-We would encourage you to chat to your own school about anything at all in relation to our plans, in the meantime, even before any statutory consultation with you begins.
+We would encourage you to chat to us about anything at all in relation to our plans, in the meantime, even before any statutory consultation with you begins.
 Should we be given approval to move to formal consultation we will share anything that is required by our students, staff, parents and partners.
-Please watch this space…
+Please watch this space.

 Below is the TRET Library, where all important papers, including any consultation forms, will be stored as they become available.